ansible-lockdown/DEBIAN11-CIS/README.md

 This playbook role is currently undergoing development.

-This will be released to subscribers of [Lockdown Enterprise] and [Automation Counselor] and clients prior to public release.
+This will be released to clients as well as subscribers of [Lockdown Enterprise] and [Automation Counselor] prior to public release.

 For more information about releases and how we aim to release them.